paragmb/Algorithmic-Trading-Optimization-via-Machine-Learning-Algorithms-/README.md

 <img src="Images/base_tuned.PNG" width="450" height="300">

 As seen from the plot above the strategy returns have improved over the actual returns after setting the new parameters as compared to the baseline model.
 The accuracy score improved to 0.56 as compared to 0.55 in baseline model.
+The strategy returns show slight increase to 1.6 % compared to 1.5 % as seen in the basline model.